cludus/clustation/README.md

 # Installation

-This setup is intended to be use in kubuntu (for now), usually in a bare-metal machine, but can be used with a vm as well.
+This setup is intended to be used in kubuntu (for now), usually in a bare-metal machine, but can be used with a vm as well.

 To install all software with one script run the following